As a kid, I loved nothing more than convincing my neighbour to let me play their Amiga 500.

 Until then, I’ll keep digging into Flink.
 I’ve whet my appetite for it after grabbing screenshots for this post, and I can hear it calling me back…

-Tagged: 16-Bit, Amiga, Amiga CD32, Arcade Racer, Australia, Blog, Bram Stoker's DRACULA, Chris Huelsbeck, collectors, Dracula, emulation, Europe, Flink, Galahad, gamer, Games, gaming, Genesis, Henk Nieborg, Leander, list, Listicle, lists, Lotus, Lotus Games, Lotus II: RECS, Lotus III: The Ultimate Challenge, Matt Furniss, Mega CD, Mega Drive, Mega Turrican, Movie Licensed Games, Platformers, Puzzle Platformer, Retro, Run and Gun, SEGA, The Legend of Galahad, The Misadventures of Flink, Tim Wright, Top 5s, Turrican, YM2612
+Tags: 16-Bit, Amiga, Amiga CD32, Arcade Racer, Australia, Blog, Bram Stoker's DRACULA, Chris Huelsbeck, collectors, Dracula, emulation, Europe, Flink, Galahad, gamer, Games, gaming, Genesis, Henk Nieborg, Leander, list, Listicle, lists, Lotus, Lotus Games, Lotus II: RECS, Lotus III: The Ultimate Challenge, Matt Furniss, Mega CD, Mega Drive, Mega Turrican, Movie Licensed Games, Platformers, Puzzle Platformer, Retro, Run and Gun, SEGA, The Legend of Galahad, The Misadventures of Flink, Tim Wright, Top 5s, Turrican, Video Games, YM2612